Forest Service, USDA.

 3. In § 223.50 revise paragraphs (b) introductory text and (f), and add a new paragraph (b)(3) to read as follows:

 (b) Except for lump sum sales each timber sale contract of more than one full normal operating season shall provide for periodic payments.
-The number of periodic payments required will be dependent upon the number of normal operating seasons within the contract, but shall not exceed two such payments during the course of the contract.
+The number of periodic payments required will be dependent upon the number of Start Printed Page 64293normal operating seasons within the contract, but shall not exceed two such payments during the course of the contract.
 Periodic payments must be made by the periodic payment determination date, except that the amount of the periodic payment shall be reduced to the extent that timber has been removed and paid for by the periodic payment determination date.
 Should the payment fall due on a date other than normal billing dates, the contract shall provide that the payment date will be extended to coincide with the next timber sale statement of account billing date.